annaalexakr/cure/README.md

-# cure
+# Cure

-A transparent curation algorithm
+A transparent curation algorithm which is sybil resistant and can be used to fund public goods meaningfully.